lamg/pmproxy/pmproxy.md

         - params: none
       - ng: negCons
         - params: none
-  - del
+  - del:
     - params: secret, name
     - spec: deletes the manager with that name if the secret is from an administrator
   - show:
     - params: secret
-    - spec: sends a JSON representation of managers TODO
+    - spec: sends a JSON representation of managers